tryscer/flock/flock-music.md

 ​	“…I enlisted them myself,” says Barry.
 “All college girls, from Bennet College back at Greensboro, all polite, fine, fully capable of representing the Buzz Cigarettes brand…”
 ​	“All polite, fine,” mimics Eleanore, “giving four quarts of milk a day…”
 ​	“Shut up, city girl,” says Barry, “my father says this initiative just might make me the youngest junior executive ever in Buzz history.”
-​	The PA says, “Will the child Bernard Green please report to the manager’s office next to the entrance, Bernard Green, Bernie, your mom is worried sick.”
+​	The PA says, “Will the child Bernard Green please report to the manager’s office next to the entrance, Bernard Green, Bernie, your mom is worried.”
 ​	Eddie takes out a soft pack of Buzz cigarettes from his overalls pocket.
 “Junior executive,” he says and lights it up, “now, there’s something to aspire to.”
 ​	Barry snatches the cigarette away right from Eddie’s mouth.
 “Why,” he says and puts it in his own mouth, “what do you aspire to?” he coughs.
 ​	Eddie reaches out and takes the cigarette back.
 “Me?
 I want the normal things.
 Success, fame…” he puffs on the cigarette, then offers it to Eleanore. “…equality between races…”